koalamon/Leankoala/readme.md

 # Leankoala

-This repository is used to report bugs and idead for leankoala.
+This repository is used to report bugs and ideas for leankoala.